List of Agents of S.H.I.E.L.D. characters: Phil Coulson

 Phillip "Phil" Coulson (portrayed by Clark Gregg) was the S.H.I.E.L.D. agent in charge of Project T.A.H.I.T.I., meant to bring a potential dead Avenger back to life using a drug derived from an ancient alien corpse.
-Following his death in The Avengers, Fury resurrected Coulson using T.A.H.I.T.I., and had his memories of the project replaced.
+Following his death in The Avengers, Fury resurrected Coulson using T.A.H.I.T.I.
 Coulson puts together a team of agents, and they travel the world dealing with strange new cases.
-During this time, Hydra is revealed to have infiltrated S.H.I.E.L.D., leading to the latter's demise.
+During this time, Hydra is revealed to have infiltrated S.H.I.E.L.D.
 Fury makes Coulson the new Director of S.H.I.E.L.D., and tasks him with rebuilding the agency "the right way".
-Coulson becomes romantically involved with Rosalind Price, the leader of an anti-Inhuman government taskforce, until her death at the hands of Grant Ward, one of Coulson's former agents.
-Following the signing of the Sokovia Accords, S.H.I.E.L.D. is re-legitimized, with the still officially dead Coulson replaced as director.
-In the Framework virtual reality, Coulson teaches about the dangers of Inhumans.
 It is later discovered that Phil Coulson is dying due to the side effect of having Ghost Rider in him during the final battle with Aida.
 Following the final battle with the gravitonium-enhanced Glenn Talbot, Coulson retires to live out his last days on Tahiti with May.